Tobshub/tobsblog-v2/src/content/blog/canny-edge-detection.md

     <img src="https://raw.githubusercontent.com/Tobshub/edging/main/owl.png" />
 </div>

-For the past two months or so, I’ve only done work related programming.
+For the past two months or so, I’ve only done work-related programming.
 So to take the edge off, I decided to do some recreational programming and it popped into my head to try to implement edge detection.
-It’s something I’d never done before, and knew nothing about, so I knew it was sure to be a fun learning experience.
+It’s something I’d never done before and knew nothing about, so I knew it was sure to be a fun learning experience.

 Code: [Github](https://github.com/tobshub/edging)

-Like I said, I knew nothing about edge detection to begin with.
+Like I said, I knew nothing about edge detection.
 So my first step was finding out the best (and/or easiest to implement) algorithm used for edge detection.
-And I stumbled on [this article](https://www.analyticsvidhya.com/blog/2022/08/comprehensive-guide-to-edge-detection-algorithms), which served as a good starting point and also helped me decide on which algorithm to implement: the canny edge detection algorithm.
+I stumbled on [this article](https://www.analyticsvidhya.com/blog/2022/08/comprehensive-guide-to-edge-detection-algorithms), which served as a good starting point and also helped me decide on which algorithm to implement: the canny edge detection algorithm.

 I wanted to implement this in either C++ or Rust, to improve my skills and feel for either.
-And I later decided upon using Rust because the US government says I should.
+I later decided to use Rust because the US government says I should.

-Also, it is at this point where I complain that most articles/tutorials on this topic are not only in python but end up using some library that obfuscates the actual important logic behind the steps in this algorithm (OpenCV, I’m looking at you).
+Also, it is at this point where I complain that most articles/tutorials on this topic are not only in Python but end up using some library that obfuscates the actual important logic behind the steps in this algorithm (OpenCV, I’m looking at you).

 ## Step 1: Grayscale

 The first step in the canny edge detection algorithm is applying a grayscale filter.
 Most non-grayscale images use either RGB or RGBA pixel representation.
 R G B standing for Red Green and Blue, with the A standing for Alpha (the transparency of the pixel).
 Each with values ranging from 0 to 255 (so 8 bits or an unsigned byte).
 This means that in an image using RGB every 3 byte values represent a single pixel, and with RGBA every 4 byte values represent a single pixel.

-Knowing the number of bytes that make up a single pixel (what I like to call pixel width) is important for iterating over the individual pixels of the image.
+Knowing the number of bytes that make up a single pixel (what I like to call pixel width) is important for iterating over the image's individual pixels.
 If you used an RGB image in a grayscale implementation built for RGBA images only, it would mess up the image completely.

 The last thing to consider is the grayscale method.
-There’s three accepted methods of grayscaling I could find:
+There are three accepted methods of grayscaling I could find:

 - Average Method: you find the average of the RGB values of the pixel.
 - Luminosity Method: sum of the multiplication of each RGB value by a ratio of how they are perceived.